What is MBSR?

 Where to encounter it

-The MBSR online course is the most direct way for an English-speaking adult to take the eight weeks in the form Kabat-Zinn designed — a self-paced version of the curriculum the in-person programme delivers in a clinic.
-Opening to Our Lives is Kabat-Zinn's longer-form course on the same material, recorded for the Sounds True audience and slightly looser in framing than the medical-clinic version.
-The first volume of the *Guided Mindfulness Meditation Series* carries the body-scan and sitting practices in audio form, suitable for daily home use.
-The two podcast conversations — Kabat-Zinn on mindfulness and opening to our lives and Kabat-Zinn on befriending pain — situate the practice in the founder's voice for a listener interested in the framing rather than the technique.
-Tara Brach and Jack Kornfield's *Power of Awareness* is the dharma-explicit cousin from the Insight Meditation Society lineage MBSR descends from — useful for a practitioner wanting to see the curriculum's Buddhist parent in plain view.
+The MBSR online course is the most direct way to take the eight weeks in the form Kabat-Zinn designed.
+Opening to Our Lives is Kabat-Zinn's longer-form course on the same material, recorded for a general audience.
+The first volume of the *Guided Mindfulness Meditation Series* carries the body-scan and sitting practices in audio form for daily home use.
+Two podcast conversations, Kabat-Zinn on mindfulness and opening to our lives and Kabat-Zinn on befriending pain, present the practice in the founder's voice.
+Tara Brach and Jack Kornfield's Power of Awareness is the dharma-explicit counterpart from the Insight Meditation Society lineage MBSR descends from, useful for seeing the Buddhist parent practice directly.

 What it isn't

-MBSR is not mindfulness in the broader sense the term has acquired since 2010 — it is one specific eight-week protocol with a stable curriculum, a teacher-training pipeline, and a substantial peer-reviewed evidence base, distinct from the looser corporate-wellness and app-delivered uses the word mindfulness now also covers.
-It is not a stress relief technique in the consumer sense the name unfortunately suggests; what the programme actually trains is a sustained attentional capacity whose downstream effects on stress reactivity are documented, but the practice itself is closer in form to a contemplative discipline than to a relaxation method.
-It is not Buddhism stripped — the dharma framing is bracketed but the practice is not modified, and Kabat-Zinn has been consistent through five decades of teaching that the secular framing is a translation choice for clinical accessibility rather than a claim that the contemplative roots are dispensable.
-And it is not the only contemplative protocol the clinical literature now supports; Mindfulness-Based Cognitive Therapy (MBCT, Segal/Williams/Teasdale 2002) is its closest descendant, designed specifically for relapse prevention in recurrent depression, and several adjacent protocols (MBRP for substance-use relapse, MB-EAT for disordered eating) extend the eight-week format into other clinical applications.
+MBSR is not mindfulness in the broad sense the word has taken on since 2010.
+It is one specific eight-week protocol with a stable curriculum, a teacher-training pipeline, and a substantial peer-reviewed evidence base.
+This is distinct from app-delivered and corporate-wellness uses of the word mindfulness.
+MBSR is not a stress-relief technique in the consumer sense its name suggests.
+What it trains is a sustained attentional capacity; the documented effects on stress reactivity are downstream of that capacity, but the practice itself is closer to a contemplative discipline than a relaxation method.
+It is not Buddhism stripped down.
+The dharma framing is set aside for clinical accessibility, but the practice is not modified.
+Kabat-Zinn has said consistently over five decades that the secular framing is a translation choice, not a claim that the contemplative roots are dispensable.
+MBSR is also not the only clinical mindfulness protocol.
+Mindfulness-Based Cognitive Therapy (MBCT, Segal, Williams, and Teasdale, 2002) is its closest descendant, designed for relapse prevention in recurrent depression.
+Adjacent protocols extend the format to other clinical areas: MBRP for substance-use relapse, MB-EAT for disordered eating.